Azaro1805/Vi-home-Assignment/README.md

    - The last available day is determined based on the approach mentioned in Q1.

 3. **Result File Completeness Assumption:**
    - Assumed that saved files encompass the entire dataset with relevant fields, not limited to the top 1 or top 3 records.

-4. - **Cost Optimization Note:**
+4. **Cost Optimization Note:**
    - The number of nodes has been reduced from the default 10 to 2 for cost optimization.
 If time sensitivity for the home assignment grade arises, please revert to the default setting of 10 nodes.

-## Initial Variables Setup:
+## Initial Variables Setup
 - **File Name:** `stock_prices.csv` is the required file in the S3 bucket (your bucket) under the "original_files" folder.
 If modified or changed, update the `file_name` variable accordingly.
 - **Crawler Wait:** By default, the job doesn't wait for the crawler to complete (`wait_to_crawler = False`).
 Change this variable to `True` if you want the job to wait for the crawler's successful execution.

 ## AWS Deployment
 1. **Results Storage in S3 Bucket:**
    - Results and intermediate data are stored in the [S3 Bucket](https://s3.console.aws.amazon.com/s3/buckets/aws-glue-home-assignment-or-azar?region=us-east-1&bucketType=general&tab=objects).

 2. **Glue Catalog Table Mapping:**
    - Glue Catalog Table mapping for each result file is created in the [Glue Catalog Database](https://us-east-1.console.aws.amazon.com/glue/home?region=us-east-1#/v2/data-catalog/databases/view/aws-glue-home-assignment-or-azar-db?catalogId=249751718460).
       - **Average Daily Return Table:**
          - Partitioned by year.

-   - **Average Frequently Traded Stock Table:**
+      - **Average Frequently Table:**
          - Partitioned by the first letter of the stock name.

-   - **Most Volatile Stock Table:**
+      - **Volatility Annualized Std Table:**
-      - Partitioned by year.
+         - Partitioned by the first letter of the stock name.

-   - **30-Day Return Dates Table:**
+      - **Stock Prices 30 Days of Return Table:**
          - Partitioned by year, month, and day.

-4. **Athena Querying:**
+3. **Athena Querying:**
    - Make results queryable from [Athena](https://us-east-1.console.aws.amazon.com/athena/home?region=us-east-1#/query-editor).

 ## Remarks
 - **Efficient Data Organization and Flexibility:**
    - Partitioning organizes data into subdirectories based on specific criteria, like time-based or categorical attributes, ensuring efficient organization and providing flexibility for granular data analysis.

 - **Optimized Query Performance and Cost Efficiency:**
    - Athena leverages partitions to optimize query performance by scanning only relevant data subsets, leading to cost-efficient data processing as users are billed based on the reduced amount of data scanned.

 - **Organized Functions:**
    - Analysis-related functions are structured in distinct cells, enhancing maintainability.
 The plan for the future involves moving these functions to a utility file.
    - Crawler-related utilities are organized into cells, setting the stage for future consolidation into a dedicated controller for enhanced manageability.

 - **Cost Optimization:**
    - The number of job nodes has been reduced from the default 10 to 2, ensuring a cost-effective setup.
 In the future, adjustments may be made based on evolving requirements or resource needs.

 - **Other:**
    - Rows with null values in the specified subset ("date" and "ticker") are removed, ensuring data integrity for subsequent analysis.
    - Results and intermediate data are stored in well-structured folders within the S3 Bucket, ensuring a clear and organized layout for easy navigation and future reference.